Jasshu92/delta-class/README.md

 # delta-class
-It's Demo of my Git and Github class
+It's Demo of my Git and Github class.